MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/datawiza-sso-mfa-to-owa.md

    ![Screenshot of the user flow from user browser to owa.](media/datawiza-access-proxy/datawiza-flow-diagram.png)

-1. User browser requests access to DAP-protected OWA.
+1. The user browser requests access to DAP-protected OWA.
 2. The user browser is directed to Microsoft Entra ID.
 3. The Microsoft Entra sign-in page appears.
 4. The user enters credentials.
 5. Upon authentication, the user browser is directed to DAP.
 6. DAP and Microsoft Entra ID exchange tokens.
 7. Microsoft Entra ID issues the username and relevant information to DAP.
-8. DAP accesses the KDC with credentials.
+8. DAP accesses the key distribution center (KDC) with credentials.
 DAP requests a Kerberos ticket.
 9. KDC returns a Kerberos ticket.
 10. DAP redirects the user browser to OWA.
 11. The OWA resource appears.|